hamzaiftkhar/100-Days-of-Code-with-Python/Day-03/README.md

 ```python
 Hello World!
 ```
-now we have idea what is Python Programming Language, Here is the most basic examples and dive deeper into what's going on.
+Now we have idea what is Python Programming Language, Here is the most basic examples and dive deeper into what's going on.
 When we run this code either locally on our machine or on a web interpreter, the words hello world appear on the screen just like shown above.

 ### print() function